quirine/ExperimentalHuts/README.md

 ### Scripts/Runfiles/SimulationSets folder

-Contains python script to automate the creation of Run-files to simulate data at different values and run the modeling framework on these data.
+Contains python script to automate the creation of Run-files to simulate data at different parameter values for 1000 and 25 mosquitoes and run the modeling framework on these data.

 ### Scripts/Processingfiles folder
 Contains the scripts to create all the figures in the manuscript.
 It uses output data deposited on [https://osf.io/xtmy7/](https://osf.io/xtmy7/)